dremio/dremio-cloud-tools/charts/dremio_v2/docs/Values-Reference.md

 More Info: See the [Creating your own Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#creating-your-own-secrets) section of the Secrets documentation for Kubernetes.

+#### `coordinator.startupProbe.failureThreshold`

+Type: Integer

+By default, the value is set to `300`.

+This value controls the maximum failures allowed before the pod is restarted.

+Max timeout for the startupProbe is calculated as `coordinator.startupProbe.failureThreshold` * `coordinator.startupProbe.periodSeconds`

+#### `coordinator.startupProbe.periodSeconds`

+Type: Integer

+By default, the value is set to `1`.

+This value controls the probe polling frequency expressed in seconds.

+#### `coordinator.readinessProbe.failureThreshold`

+Type: Integer

+By default, the value is set to `120`.

+This value controls the maximum failures allowed before the pod is restarted.

+Max timeout for the startupProbe is calculated as `coordinator.readinessProbe.failureThreshold` * `coordinator.readinessProbe.periodSeconds`

+#### `coordinator.readinessProbe.periodSeconds`

+Type: Integer

+By default, the value is set to `1`.
+This value controls the probe polling frequency expressed in seconds.

 ### Client (JDBC/ODBC)

 #### `coordinator.client.tls.enabled`